KaushalWaray/DecStor/README.md

-# MetaDrive: A Decentralized File Storage & Sharing Wallet
+# DecStor: A Decentralized File Storage & Sharing Wallet

-MetaDrive is a modern web application that demonstrates a decentralized approach to file storage and sharing.
+DecStor is a modern web application that demonstrates a decentralized approach to file storage and sharing.
 It functions as a secure digital "wallet" where users can manage their Algorand accounts, upload files to the InterPlanetary File System (IPFS), and securely share them with other Algorand users.

-The core principle of MetaDrive is to separate file ownership and access from the files themselves.
+The core principle of DecStor is to separate file ownership and access from the files themselves.
 File metadata and sharing permissions are managed by a custom backend, while the files are stored on the decentralized IPFS network.
 On-chain transactions on the Algorand Testnet are used to create an immutable, verifiable public record of each file share.

 ---